csdamo/csdamo/README.md

 I have a degree in humanities and I have experience in historical archives but now I decided to change career.

+📖 I’m currently learning about logic, algorithms and C language.

 <!--
 **csdamo/csdamo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.